Real-Skill/javascript-tasks/README.md

-# Basic JavaScipt Part I
+# Basic JavaScript Part I

 ##Summary
 JS Assessment for basic JavaScript knowledge.
 The exercise consist of a few simple tasks.
 You are supposed to implement functions, having provided only the function name and purpose.